Stacey-bee/alx-low_level_programming/0x08-recursion/README.md

 File 4-pow_recursion.c contains a function that returns the value of x raised to the power of y File 5-sqrt_recursion.c contains a function that returns the natural square root of a number.
 File 6-is_prime_number.c contains a function that returns 1 if the input integer is a prime number, otherwise return 0.
+File 100-is_palindrome.c contains a function that returns 1 if a string is a palindrome and 0 if not.